-To ensure that as many designers as possible come into contact with sustainable material solutions for the built environment, MaterialDistrict offers both large and small companies that have developed sustainable (material) innovations the chance to promote themselves even more during MaterialDistrict Rotterdam (23-25 June 2020, Rotterdam Ahoy, the Netherlands), by participating as an Innovation Partner.
+To ensure that as many designers as possible come into contact with sustainable material solutions for the built environment, MaterialDistrict offers both large and small companies that have developed sustainable (material) innovations the chance to promote themselves even more during MaterialDistrict Rotterdam (the next edition will take place in 2021 in Rotterdam Ahoy, the Netherlands), by participating as an Innovation Partner.

 Many of our exhibitors have already made circularity an important priority in their vision for the future, and for some, it is daily practice already.
 We want to support this positive development fully by having circular material innovations find their way to specifiers via our platform.

 Material manufacturers, designers, and knowledge institutions of circular (material) solutions in the fields of Circularity, Wellbeing and/or Energy Transition that have developed (material) innovations can apply to become an Innovation Partner of MaterialDistrict Rotterdam.
 Innovation Partners are offered extra exposure during the event.
 Innovation Partners that are also startups (founded max.
 5 years ago), can receive up to 75% subsidy for their participation, with a maximum of € 3,500.
 An independent advisory board accesses the nominated Innovation Partners.